-7. Early help
+7. Early Help

-Early help means providing support as soon as the need emerges, at any point in a child's life.
-Staff at St Teresa's Catholic Primary School recognise that any professional can provide early help.
-Any pupil or family may benefit from early help, but staff will be alert to the potential need specifically for early help for pupils who:
+Early Help means providing support as soon as the need emerges, at any point in a child's life.
+Staff at St Joseph's recognise that any professional can provide Early Help.
+The school work closely with the Early Intervention Teams and make links between the different professionals, ensuring that there is joined up thinking and support in place that places the families voice at the centre.
+Any pupil or family may benefit from Early Help, but staff will be alert to the potential need specifically for Early Help for pupils who: